RadwaSaleh/salesforce-notes/Sales Cloud.md

 - Lead Queue
     - Lead Queue is a holding area for leads that are not ready for assignment yet
-    - This list needs to be
+    - This list needs to be monitored

 - Auto-Response Rule